-- Employers may invite employees to request reasonable accommodations prior to returning to the workplace, even if there is no set date to return to work.
+- Employers may invite employees to request reasonable accommodations before returning to the workplace, even if there is no set date to return to work.
 The ADA and the Rehabilitation Act permit employers to make information available in advance to all employees about who to contact – if they wish – to request accommodation for a disability that they may need upon return to the workplace.
 If requests are received in advance, the employer may begin the interactive process.
 An employer may choose to include in such a notice all the CDC-listed medical conditions that may place people at higher risk of serious illness if they contract COVID-19, provide instructions about who to contact, and explain that the employer is willing to consider on a case-by-case basis any requests from employees who have these or other medical conditions.

 - Alternatively, an employer may send a general notice to all employees who are designated to return to the workplace, noting that the employer is willing to consider requests for accommodation or flexibility on an individualized basis.
 The employer should specify if the contacts differ depending on the reason for the request – for example, if the office or person to contact is different for employees with disabilities or pregnant workers than for employees whose request is based on age or child-care responsibilities.

 - Employers may ask employees with disabilities to request accommodations that they believe they may need when the workplace reopens.
 Employers should not postpone making a decision on an accommodation that will not be needed until an employee returns to the workplace (after teleworking ends), but rather should begin discussing the request now in an effort to acquire the information needed to make a decision.
 However, an employer may prioritize requests for accommodations that are needed while teleworking.

-- Whatever the reason for shortening or adapting the interactive process, an employer may also choose to place an end date on the accommodation (e.g., either a specific date such as May 30, or when the employee returns to the workplace part- or full-time due to changes in government restrictions limiting the number of people in workplaces).
+- Whatever the reason for shortening or adapting the interactive process, an employer may also choose to place an end date on the accommodation (e.g., either a specific date such as December 31, or when the employee returns to the workplace part- or full-time due to changes in government restrictions limiting the number of people in workplaces).
 Employers may also opt to provide a requested accommodation on an interim or trial basis, with an end date, while awaiting receipt of medical documentation.
 Choosing one of these alternatives may be particularly helpful where the requested accommodation would provide protection that an employee may need because of a preexisting disability that puts her at greater risk during this pandemic.
 This could also apply to employees who have disabilities exacerbated by the pandemic.